Scholarships

 SISMID Scholarship Eligibility and Requirements

-Eligible: Graduate students and postdocs at U.S. and international institutions are eligible to apply for SISMID registration scholarships.
+Eligible: Graduate students and postdocs at U.S. and international institutions are eligible to apply for in-person SISMID registration scholarships.
+Online scholarships can only be awarded to those who will be attending the online course in the U.S., Canada, or Mexico.

-What scholarships cover: Scholarship recipients will have registration costs provided for up to three modules.
-In addition, a limited number of U.S. and international scholarship recipients will be awarded travel stipends to help offset costs.
+A limited number of U.S. and international scholarship recipients will be awarded travel stipends of $800 to help offset costs.
 Travel stipends will be awarded at the discretion of the scholarship review committee.
 Travel stipends are processed after students have completed their In-Person Summer Institutes courses (i.e., students pay travel, lodging, and meal costs then claim reimbursement after they have completed their courses).
 Students can expect to receive a reimbursement check approximately 6-8 weeks after submitting final paperwork.

 How to Complete the Application